Astley Cooper School

 The Astley Cooper School is an English 11-18 comprehensive school on the edge of Hemel Hempstead in Hertfordshire, England.

 History

 The school was established in 1984 following a merger of two local schools, Grove Hill School and Highfield School.
 It occupies the former Grove Hill site on St Agnells Lane.
 The former Highfield site, on Fletcher Way, was redeveloped for housing.
 The school primarily serves the Grovehill, Woodhall Farm and Highfield neighbourhoods of Hemel Hempstead.

 The school is named after Sir Astley Cooper, an English surgeon and anatomist.
 The school celebrated its 40th anniversary in 2007.

 The school works in consortium with two neighbouring schools, Adeyfield and Longdean, as the East Dacorum Partnership, for post-16 provision.

-The current headteacher is Samuel Orsborne with Brett Daddow as Senior Assistant Headteacher.
+The current headteacher is Samuel Osborne with Hannah Llyod as Senior Assistant Headteacher.